 Director: Gela Babluani, Producer: Artyom Loginov, Anton Zaycev, Anton Shukin, Production Company: Les Films de la Strada and TNT-Good story media, Russia, 8×42’, 2019, Rights: Selected territories

-Gela Babluani, the French director who previously made ‘Money’ and ’13 Tzameti’ is returning with new horror series The Sect.
+Gela Babluani, who previously made ‘Money’ and ’13 Tzameti’ is returning with new horror series The Sect.
 Demidov (Evgeny Koriakovsky), a psychotherapist specializes in extreme deprogramming of sect members, he manages a covert sect- deprogramming venture with a group of hardboiled guys using controversial shock-therapy methods.
 They are ordered to rescue their most influential client’s daughter Nika back to her family from a bizarre and dangerous sect who kill their members in weird vampire-like orgies.
 Lilya played by Svetlana Khodchenkova (Tinker tailor soldier spy, The Wolverine) is a nurse employed to assist them, who has her own traumatic past in a sect where she scarcely escaped a horrific mass suicide.
 She is joined by her headstrong daughter Kira who runs away from the night nursery to join them and befriends the ‘patient’ Nika, a beautiful strong-minded ex-model, that became a member of the dangerous sect after a series of problems in her private life.
 Very quickly she got drawn into dubious spiritual practices believing in her unique calling and became the special obsession of the sect’s leader Berk.

 The deprogramming team consists of; the lawyer Pichugin who meets with the clients, Demidov who believes that sect members can only be cured – roughly, brutally, through pain, humiliation, and isolation.
 His assistant Korean is an undercover cop of the religious crime division unbeknown to Demidov and a survivor of “Korean Moon’s Unification Church” – he left the sect after an accident and during his recovery he realized how brainwashed he was.
 He believes in Demidov’s method even while acknowledging it’s illegal.
 The nurse Lilya, a hypnosis expert, and a security guard.